rerun/rerun/README.md

     $ bash rerun.bin <module>:<command> -your other options

-Note, ".bin" is just a suffix naming convention for a bash self-extracing script.
+Note, ".bin" is just a suffix naming convention for a bash self-extracting script.
 The file can be named anything you wish.

 ### Checklog

+Rerun supports basic command execution logging (See "Logs" section below).
+It's possible to have rerun compare the results of a previous execution to a new command execution.

 Use the `--checklog <log>` option to compare execution output from a command log.
+Command logs are normally found in the directory specified by the `RERUN_LOGS` environment variable (or the `-L <dir>` option).

+Below you can see the results of `freddy:dance -jumps 2` compared against an earlier command execution.
+After the command completes, rerun uses the `diff` command to compare the results to those found in the specified log.

 	$ ./rerun --checklog $RERUN_LOGS/freddy-dance-2011-0921-140744.log freddy:dance -jumps 2
 	jumps (2)
 	[diff]